wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/4-plan-for-viva-connections-dashboard-feed-and-resources.md

 Next, the planning team determines the timeline and release schedule for the first version of Viva Connections.
 The first version will include the highest priority experiences.
-You know you will build on this platform over time and plan to include more tools and resources as they learn more.
+You know you'll build on this platform over time and plan to include more tools and resources as they learn more.